DRSDavidSoft/cmder/.github/issue_template.md

     specifically at each of the corresponding repositories for the best result.

+    If the problem is isolated to the upstream tool itself, report it directly to the upstream tool's project maintainers.

-    ► Try to reproduce the bug you're reporting, on a stand-alone edition of each tool, without using Cmder.
-If the bug applies when the mentioned tools are NOT used within Cmder, there's a good chance that you should open the bug at the corresponding repo instead.
+    ► Try to reproduce the bug you're reporting on a stand-alone edition of each tool -- without using Cmder.
+If the bug applies when the mentioned tools are NOT used within Cmder, there's a good chance that you should open the issue at the corresponding repo instead.

-  • Lastly, have a look at official documentation for Cmder over our website, and our wiki.
+  • Lastly, have a look at the official documentation for Cmder over our website, and our wiki.

     Read more on about Cmder on ConEmu docs: